iZeaoGamer/Zector/major.md

 - Claim message now appears properly when claiming a plot.
 - Fixed /f claim from becoming free.
 - Removed Flint and steel cooldown with TNT.
+- /cords now displays the coordinates on your screen.